AEFeinstein/Super-2024-Swadge-FW/docs/tutorial.md

 If you haven't already, set up your development environment, and we can move onto the next step.
 [Click here](./SETUP.md) to load the 'Configuring a development environment' page.

+I encourage you to make this game along with me, so I will tell you what you'd need to do to follow along and describing what I'm doing.

 ## The Dev environment

 If this is your first time using VS Code, you might be a little lost.
 There's a lot of cool features, but you don't need to know too much to be able to program successfully.